breck7/lab.treenotation.org/applyForInternshipProgram.md

 No experience is needed.

-### Is everyone accepted?

-No. We need to keep sizes small in the beginning in order to learn how to scale this in an effective and fun manner.

-### How old do I need to be to apply?

-You'll probably want to be at least a high graduate before applying but there are no age requirements as long as you meet the legal elgibility requirements, if any, in your local area.

-### Why are we doing this?

-First, we expect that these interns will make significant positive impact in growing the Tree Notation ecosystem and may have more time to do certain tasks than the volunteers in our main lab.
-We believe that people with little or zero experience are often extremely passionate and talented, and the reason they have zero experience is more to do with not living near the right opportunities and mentors.

-Second, some of the members of the Tree Notation Lab grew up far from the centers of technology and had little-to-no access to internship opportunities, and were lucky enough to eventually stumble upon good mentors, and this is a small way we can return the favor.

 ### Do I need to be in Hawaii?

 No. This is a remote program.
 All meetings and work are done remotely.